 - Use Compact Fluorescent Light (CFL) or LED bulbs throughout your house.
 For the porch, consider an Energy Star-qualified outdoor fixture that has a motion sensor and/or a photocell that turns the light on only when someone is present or depending on whether it’s night or morning.

 - Check out energy efficiency programs offered by your electric or gas utility.
-A CUB analysis found that Illinois consumers could save up to $37 million a year, thanks to efficiency incentives offered by utility companies.
+A found that Illinois consumers could save up to $37 million a year, thanks to efficiency incentives offered by utility companies.
 Read CUB’s guide on those incentives.

 For more information, download Energy Star’s “A Guide to Energy-Efficient Heating and Cooling,” and sign up for , our free online tool that’s filled with actions you can take at home to cut electric and natural gas bills by an average of $100 a year.